 The above methods and techniques are by no means meant to be used by themselves only – mix them up as you see fit.
 You’ll find that different approaches work for different types of topics.

-I used to be reluctant to try change my revision and note-taking habits once I committed to one in fear of breaking continuity.
+I used to be reluctant to try to change my revision and note-taking habits once I had committed to one.
 That’s not a good way to go.
 Now, whenever I find something new that works better, I just roll with that.
 Who cares if my work from the end of the year doesn’t match that from the beginning?
-Studying should be about trying many different ways of doing it and not becoming complacent – that way you’ll get the most out of it as possible.
+Studying should be about trying many different ways of doing it and not becoming complacent – that way, you’ll get the most out of it as possible.